BelArvardan/vpn/README.md

 Install all (-a) packages from this feed (-p) vpn: ./scripts/feeds install -a -p vpn

 Then select needed packages in menuconfig and make the firmware.

+IVPN is an online privacy service and security service operating out of Gibraltar.

+PGP fingerprint: 8169 5A68 8402 C4BE AB33 CEA4 92B6 B00E C485 B578

+Find More information about IVPN or signup by following this link. https://www.ivpn.net/aff.php?aff=1471